-Speech and Language Therapist-The Speech and Language Therapist will come into school to support children who have an

-EHCP and set termly or half-termly targets.
-They will meet with the SENDCo, class teachers, parents and children.
+Speech and Language Therapist -The Speech and Language Therapist will come into school to support children who have an identified need on their EHCP and set termly or half-termly targets as well as any core pupils identified with a speech and language need They will meet with the SENDCo, class teachers, parents and children.
 Their role is to carry out specific individual work with identified pupils as well as support all school staff and deliver training as needed.

-Occupational Therapists - An OT will come into school to carry out assessments and give advice for children who have an EHCP.
+Occupational Therapists - An OT will come into school to carry out assessments and give advice for children who have OT as an identified need on their EHCP.
 Surrey advise schools to use their OT resource pack not just as an assessment tool but to deliver specific interventions.
 However, where there are significant sensory and physical needs, a referral can be made through Surrey's One Stop online portal or through your own GP or a paediatrician.

 Mindworks (formerly Child and Adolescent Mental Health services) -This service is to support and diagnose children with conditions such as ADHD or ASD.
 Mindworks are often overstretched and referrals can take some time to assess.
-The referral can be made through your GP or through the school.
+The referral can also be made through your GP.